|The Bismarck Sapphire Necklace is a sapphire necklace designed by Cartier in 1935. ||

 Heart-shaped brooch has a 96-carat amethyst surrounded by diamonds.

-The Hall Sapphire Necklace, designed by Harry Winston, Inc., features 36 cushion-cut sapphires from Sri Lanka, totaling 195 carats, set in platinum.
+The Hall Sapphire Necklace, designed by Harry Winston, Inc., features 36 cushion-cut sapphires from Sri Lanka, totaling 195 carats, set in platinum accented by 435 pear-shaped and round brilliant-cut diamonds, totaling 83.75 carats.

-Diamonds weigh 14.25 and 20.34 carats and are set in earrings that belonged to Marie Antoinette, the Queen of France who was guillotined in 1793 during the French Revolution.
+These two large, pear-shaped diamonds weigh 14.25 and 20.34 carats respectively are set in earrings that belonged to Marie Antoinette, the Queen of France who was guillotined in 1793 during the French Revolution.

 The Sherman Diamond is one of five pendants from a diamond necklace.
 The necklace was a gift from the khedive of Egypt to Civil War General William Sherman for his daughter’s wedding in 1874.
 The necklace was divided among his three daughters.
 The pendant has an 8.52-carat pear shaped diamond surrounded by 17 round diamonds.